Magyartanulas/magyartanulas.github.io/Section6.md

 * éleszt - *éleszteni* (to revive)
 * játsz - *játszani* (to play)
 * mond - *mondani* (to say)

+`le-` and `ki-` are some more coverbs that we will be touching upon later.

 **Case 2: Irregular verb**